gtd/csv_builder/README.md

-**Important Note** Though I did not write this code, I did convert it to a gem and I'm currently the sole owner on rubygems.
-With Joel Chippindale's approval I've taken over defacto maintainership of this gem.
-My use case is primarily under rails 3, and the current version is not backwards compatible, but I will maintain a 2.3.x branch as well if anyone has patches.

 # CSV Builder

 The CSV Builder Rails plugin provides a simple templating system for serving dynamically generated CSV files from your